 Dr. Isabelle Ducharme

 Dr. Ducharme graduated from the University of Montreal in 1990 and then completed an internship in small animal medicine and surgery.
 After her internship, she worked at the University of Montreal as a clinician in internal medicine where she developed her interest in veterinary neurology.
 She pursued a residency in neurology at the University of Guelph and attained her ACVIM, Neurology.
-For the last 15 years she has been working for a Specialty/Referral Hospital in Michigan.
+Dr. Ducharme divides her time working for a Specialty/Referral Hospital in Michigan and with us here at London Regional Vet.
 Dr. Ducharme has a keen interest in seizures, diagnostic imaging, electrodiagnostics and neuromuscular disease.
-Dr. Ducharme shares her London home with her husband, their two daughters, Sylva, their 5 year old lab and their older Jack Russell, Abby.
+Dr. Ducharme shares her London home with her husband and two daughters.
+Her extended pet family includes her dogs Sylva and Abby.

 Dr. Gary Bouck

 Dr. Bouck graduated from the University of Guelph in 1991.
 In 1992, he completed an internship in Small Animal Medicine and Surgery at Darien Animal Hospital in Connecticut.
 He then returned to Guelph for a Residency in Small Animal Surgery which he completed along with his graduate degree (Doctor of Veterinary Science) in 1995.
 During his graduate studies, Dr. Bouck pursued research in canine elbow conditions.
 In 1996, he became a Diplomate of the American College of Veterinary Surgeons (ACVS) and established the veterinary surgery referral practice in London.
 His focus since then has been on earning the confidence of referral veterinarians through good communications and excellent patient care.
 Dr. Bouck has special interest in orthopedic surgery including fracture repair and joint procedures, but enjoys the challenges in all aspects of canine and feline surgery.
 Personally, Dr. Bouck leads a busy family life with his wife and two daughters.
 He is an accomplished sea kayaker and also enjoys cycling, snowboarding and photography.
 His extended pet family includes his dogs Max and Karma.